GlobalArrays/ga/README.md

 #### Configuration Options

 There are many options available when configuring GA.
 Although configure can be safely run within this distributions' root folder, we recommend performing an out-of-source (aka VPATH) build.
 This will cleanly separate the generated Makefiles and compiled object files and libraries from the source code.
-This will allow, for example, one build using sockets versus another build using OpenIB for the communication layer to use the same source tree e.g.:
+This will allow, for example, one build using MPI two-sided versus another build using OpenIB for the communication layer to use the same source tree e.g.:
 ```
-mkdir bld_mpi_sockets && cd bld_mpi_sockets && ../configure
+mkdir bld_mpi_ts && cd bld_mpi_ts && ../configure
 mkdir bld_mpi_openib  && cd bld_mpi_openib  && ../configure --with-openib
 ```
 Regardless of your choice to perform a VPATH build, the following should hopefully elucidate the myriad options to configure.
 Only the options requiring additional details are documented here. `./configure --help` will certainly list more options in addition to limited documentation.